Are you wondering where to stay in Seoul?

 Best areas to stay in seoul

-Here are the 7 best neighborhoods to stay in Seoul for tourists (or first-time visitors to South Korea).
+Here are the 7 best areas to stay in Seoul for tourists (or first-time visitors to South Korea).

-Myeongdong: Myeongdong is my favorite place to stay in Seoul as it’s the city’s most central district and close to all the main attractions.
+Myeongdong: Myeongdong is my favorite place to stay in Seoul.
+It’s the most central district and close to all the main attractions.
 Whether you want to find the finest shopping or are keen to feast on street food, you can discover it all in Myeongdong.

 Hongdae: Hip Hongdae is Seoul’s university district.
 Here you’ll find lots of cool karaoke bars, chicken restaurants, and gaming venues.
 The music and arts scene creates a carnival-like atmosphere that attracts backpackers and a younger crowd looking for a party.

 Gangnam: Gangnam is Seoul’s upmarket district and the playground of the ultra-wealthy.
 It’s packed with towering skyscrapers and designer stores.
-The impressive Starfield COEX Library can also be found in Gangnam, and it’s one of the most photographed sites in the whole city.
+This is where you’ll find some of the best hotels in Seoul.